uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

-## Version Variable for minion/clients
+## Version Variable for minion

-You can specify the variable version also for minion/clients.
-This vars, by default is "stable", but can be set to "nightly".
+You can specify the variable version also for minions.
+This variable by default is "stable", but can be set to "nightly", for latest version of pkgs.

 ```hcl
 module "minsles12sp1" {